UsabilityEngineering/ux-portfolio-szserrano/UX_Journal_1.md

 ![Bubble Tea Shaker Holding Shaker Cups](bubble-tea-shaker.jpg)
 ![Bubble Tea Shaker Without Shaker Cups](buy-bubble-tea-shaker-machine.jpg)

-The **utility** of this bad boy allows a barista to place two shaker cups in and presses a button to have it start shaking the cups for a certain number of seconds, depending on the button that was pressed.
+The **utility** of this bad boy, or in other words its usefulness, allows a barista to place two shaker cups in and presses a button to have it start shaking the cups for a certain number of seconds, depending on the button that was pressed.
 It allows a barista to focus on other tasks, such as shaking one or two other shaker cups or pouring other drinks that are past the shaking process and sealing the cups that they are poured into.
-The **efficiency** of the machine supplies the barista who is icing with up to two well shaken drinks within five to ten seconds, depending on the button pressed.
-The **learnability** of the machine was probably one of its weaknesses overall.
-Here is a picture of the buttons that are on the front of the machine:
+The **efficiency** of the machine, or how quickly the machine produces results of high quality, supplies the barista who is icing with up to two well shaken drinks within five to ten seconds, depending on the button pressed.
+The **learnability** of the machine, or how easy it is for someone to pick up how to operate the machine, was probably one of its weaknesses overall.
+Here is a picture of the buttons that are on the front of the
+machine:

 ![Bubble Tea Shaker Front Buttons](bubble-tea-shaker-buttons-close.jpg)